Frequently Asked Questions

 2. How many facilities are in Connecticut?

-The Department of Correction has 18 Correctional facilities, three of which are currently closed due to a 10 year low in the offender population.
-Thirteen hold adult male offenders, one for teenage male offenders and one for female offenders.
+The Department of Correction has 18 Correctional facilities, four of which are currently closed due to a 10 year low in the offender population.
+Twelve hold adult male offenders, one for teenage male offenders and one for female offenders.
 In Connecticut both the jails which hold pre-trial offenders and the prisons which incarcerated sentenced offenders come under the Department of Correction.
 Follow the link to learn more about each Facility.

 3. How can victims of a crime be notified when an inmate is being released?